j-andrews7/awesome-bioinformatics-benchmarks/README.md

 5. The number of guides per gene is crucial, with four being the minimum recommended for reliable results.
 More guides may be necessary for low-signal phenotypes.
 6. Sequencing depth is less critical than previously thought, with the performance of most algorithms plateauing at 25 reads per guide.

-**Additional links (optional):** The simulation framework and scripts used in the study are available at [GitHub - CRISPR Benchmarking Algorithms](https://github.com/sbodapati/CRISPR_Benchmarking_Algorithms).
+**Additional links:** The simulation framework and scripts used in the study are available at [GitHub - CRISPR Benchmarking Algorithms](https://github.com/sbodapati/CRISPR_Benchmarking_Algorithms).

 ## Variant Callers